Paddle the Paw Paw Bends:

 Add 4 miles and a museum by launching at the low water bridge in Oldtown and visiting the Michael Cresap House.
 Additional campgrounds along this stretch of the River include Purslane Run, Sorrel Ridge, Stickpile Hill and Devils Alley.

-The following sections are for experienced paddlers who have the necessary skills and abilities, understand how to read whitewater, and know how different river levels can affect the features of a rapid.
-[Outfitters] run guided trips and offer kayaking classes in these areas.
-American Whitewater has information about the rapids and access spots for these sections of the river.
+The following sections are for experienced paddlers who understand how to read whitewater and how different water levels can affect the features of a rapid.
+Outfitters run guided trips and offer kayaking classes in these areas.
+American Whitewater maintains a database on runnable levels and access.

-· The "Needles" of the middle Potomac River floats right by the historic town of Harpers Ferry and the confluence of the Shenandoah River.
+· The "Needles" of the middle Potomac River are adjacent to the historic town of Harpers Ferry and joins the Shenandoah River on river right.

 · Mather Gorge is on the outskirts of our Nation's capital and downstream of the Great Falls.
-For paddle safety information on this section, visit the Great Falls Park Web page.
+For information on this section, see the Web page for Great Falls Park.

 Pedal and Paddle, Paddle and Pedal:

 In addition to the C&O Canal Towpath, a section of the Western Maryland Rail Trail also connects with access points to the Potomac River.
-With a little planning, you can experience an adventure trip with a day of paddling and a day of bicycling, creating a loop.
-Following is an itinerary using either the Western Maryland Rail Trail or C&O Towpath:
+With a little planning, you can experience a day of paddling and a day of bicycling, creating a loop.
+Following is an itinerary using either the Western Maryland Rail-Trail or the C & O Towpath:

 · Set up the shuttle by leaving a vehicle with bicycles (locked, of course) at Fort Frederick State Park near Big Pool, Maryland; you can contact a local outfitter for a shuttle.
-Drive to Hancock, Maryland, to park and launch your boat downstream; about 12 miles later you will be back to where your bikes are located!
+Drive to Hancock to park and launch; about 12 miles later you will be back to your bicycles.
 Set up camp, relax, and take a stroll around the park.
-Fort Frederick was built by Maryland Governor Horatio Sharpe and was designed to protect English settlers during the French and Indian War.
-It is unique during this time period because most forts where made out of wood and earth, while Fort Frederick is stone.
+Fort Frederick was built by Maryland Governor Horatio Sharpe and was designed to protect English settlers during the French and Indian War; unique during this time period, Fort Frederick is stone while most forts were made of wood and earth.

 · The next day will start off on the C&O Canal Towpath, riding north, and about a mile later you will intersect with the Western Maryland Rail Trail.
 You can decide to stay on the towpath or bike on the WMRT, either way you will end up back in Hancock.
 On your way out of town, check out the C&O Canal Visitor Center.

-· Option 2: Launch farther upstream (e.g., Potoma Wayside near Harpers Ferry) and take out farther downstream (e.g., Algonkian Regional Park or Riverbend Park, both Virginia side).
-Take advantage of the campsites at Brunswick and along the C & O Canal Towpath, or plan to stay in a cabin at Algonkian Regional Park.
-Visit Potomac Heritage Explorer for more detail.
+Launch at Potoma Wayside near Harpers Ferry or another location and take out at Algonkian Regional Park or Riverbend Park, both Virginia side.
+Take advantage of the campsites along the C & O Canal Towpath, stay in a Lockhouse (river left upstream of Point of Rocks), and/or plan to stay in a cabin at Algonkian Regional Park (two-night minumum).

 Bald Eagles, Historic Farms & Urban Waterfronts--Explore the Anacostia and Potomac Rivers: